Chia-ying Yeh: Early life and education

-Chia-ying Yeh was born in Beijing in 1924.
+Chia-ying Yeh was born in Beijing on July 2, 1924.
 Her family was from the prominent Manchu clan of Yehe Nara, originally of Tümed Mongol ethnicity.
 The famous Qing dynasty poet Nalan Xingde was from the same clan.
 Her grandfather was a Qing official, and her sinicized family shortened its surname to the Han Chinese Yeh after the fall of the Manchu Qing dynasty in 1911.

 Yeh began composing poetry at the age of ten.
 She was admitted to the Chinese department of Fu Jen Catholic University (Beijing) in 1941, where she studied under the well known scholar of poetry Gu Sui.
 After graduating in 1945, she taught in the then capital Nanjing, and married Chao Chung-sun (赵钟荪), a navy employee, in March 1948.
-By the end of the year, the Kuomintang government was losing the Chinese Civil War and busy retreating to Taiwan.
+By the end of the year, the Kuomintang government was losing the Chinese Civil War and began its retreat to Taiwan.
 Yeh also moved with her husband to Taiwan, and settled in Changhua, where Yeh found a teaching job at a secondary school.
 She gave birth to her first daughter Chao Yen-yen (赵言言) in August 1949.

 During the White Terror period of Taiwan, numerous intellectuals were suspected of being Communist sympathizers and imprisoned without trial.
 In December 1949, Yeh's husband Chao Chung-sun was arrested on suspicion of being a Communist spy.
 In June 1950, Yeh was herself jailed, together with the principal and six other teachers at her school.
 She brought her daughter to the prison as the baby was less than a year old.
 She was released soon afterwards, but her husband was imprisoned for more than three years.